Tokyo, Tokyo Neighborhoods

 You can then spend as long as you want taking photos of the cat figurines.
 In my experience, the temple was popular with foreign tourists, but it was not crowded.
 Still, it would be difficult to get a photo of the cat hallway without anyone in it.
 For context, I visited on a Thursday in December, at around noon.

-Pay attention to the notice pasted all around the temple, which explains how you can use Maneki Neko.
-I saw quite a few Maneki Neko figurines with scribbles on them, so I guess those people did not see this notice.
+Pay attention to the notice pasted all around the temple, which explains how to treat a Maneki Neko figurine.

 Gotokuji Shrine